Squire Patton Boggs

-The firm has represented the Czech Republic for 13 years – since legacy firm Squire Sanders gained a win for the state in the Nagel case.
+The firm has had a long relationship with the Czech Republic – since legacy firm Squire Sanders gained a win for the state in the Nagel case in 2003.

-In the energy sector, clients include Gas Natural, Guangdong Dapeng LNG, Edision, Engie (formerly GDF Suez) and Enelk.
+In the energy sector, clients include Gas Natural, Guangdong Dapeng LNG, Edison, Engie and Enelk.

 It has also acted for New Doha International Airport and Hitachi, among other Middle East-based entities.

-In 2014, the merged firm had a victory for Slovakia against Achmea, securing the dismissal of the insurance company’s UNCITRAL claim on jurisdictional grounds and an award of costs for the client.
-GAR recognised the Achmea victory as one of the most important decisions of 2014.
+Squire Patton Boggs had a victory for Slovakia against Achmea, securing the dismissal of the insurance company’s treaty claim on jurisdictional grounds and an award of costs for the client.
+GAR recognised the victory as one of the most important decisions of 2014.

-In natural gas price reviews, the firm reports being unbeaten since 2004 when it represented a Spanish buyer in the first case spawned by the EU liberalisation of national gas markets, helping to establish key principles in the area.
-It recently helped an Italian energy company win two ICC awards against different counterparties, for US$580 million and US$395 million.
+In gas price reviews, the firm says it has been unbeaten since 2004 when it represented a Spanish buyer in the first case spawned by the EU liberalisation of national gas markets, helping to establish key principles in the area.
+It helped an Italian energy company win two ICC awards against different counterparties, for US$580 million and US$395 million.